gcormier/megadesk/README.md

 Any interruption to this procedure requires a power-cycle.

 ### Serial control
 Enables serial input/output for what the megadesk is doing and to send commands.
 Some people wanted to have a smart/connected megadesk, but due to the size limitations of the space inside the case, an external module is the best solution.
 A lot of discussion in PR #12 and PR #58, as well as [discussion thread #87](https://github.com/gcormier/megadesk/discussions/87).

-You should also check out [Megadesk Companion](https://github.com/gcormier/megadesk_companion) for a plug and play solution.
+You should also check out [Megadesk Companion](https://github.com/gcormier/megadesk_companion) for a plug and play `esphome` solution.

 More information in [Serial.md](Serial.md).
 There's also specific details on [esphome](esphome.md).